35 Types of Butterflies in Indiana

 The Pearl Crescent (Phyciodes tharos) is a species of butterfly from the family Pieridae.
 It is recognizable by its dark-colored wings with two light yellowish bands, two dark spots on the forewings, and a single spot on the hindwings.

-These types of butterflies in Indiana are most common from June through October.
+These butterflies in Indiana are most common from June through October.
 During this time, they may be seen feeding on dandelions or other nectar-producing plants.

 The larva has six rows of black spines arranged in alternating black and white stripes over a yellowish background coloration.